University Pain and Spine Center

 You may also benefit from:

-The University Pain Medicine Center team tailors your treatment plan to your specific needs.
+The University Pain and Spine Center team tailors your treatment plan to your specific needs.
 In the event you need surgery, they also offer services to manage your post-surgical pain and monitor your recovery.

 You don’t have to live with chronic joint pain from an injury or underlying disease.
-Call the University Pain Medicine Center nearest you or request an appointment online today.
+Call the University Pain and Spine Center nearest you or request an appointment online today.